Thought Press Project

 Tell us about the exhibitions you have planned.

-We have 5 exhibitions planned all across the UK and rebooked a couple of the venues we used last year.
-The ones that are definitely confirmed I can tell you about but you will just have to wait to find out about the others!
+We have 2 exhibitions planned, and maybe 2 more in other parts of the UK, and we have rebooked a couple of the venues we used last year.
+The ones that are definitely confirmed I can tell you about but you will just have to wait to find out about the others.

 Do you have a favourite Essdee product?

 My favourite Essdee products are the wood-mounted lino blocks and the metallic printing inks.
-I cannot wait to try out the new fabric printing range and Essdee have generously donated a set of these amongst other products to our big prize draw this year.
+I cannot wait to try out the new fabric printing range and you should know that Essdee have generously donated a set of these amongst other great printmaking products to our big prize draw at the end of March 2023.

-If you would like to enter the prize draw just go to www.thoughtpressproject.shop where you can get a prize draw ticket for only £5 (it ends on 31 March 2022).
-The top prize is a ball bearing baren worth over £90 with many exciting runners up prizes to be won, include 3 Essdee linoprinting sets!
+If you would like to enter please go to www.thoughtpressproject.shop where you can get a prize draw ticket for only £5!

 How can people take part/contribute/donate/buy a print?

 Although we have reached full capacity for printmakers this year, there is a chance to join next year’s project which will be run by Edible Rotherhithe.
 You can email me at firstname.lastname@example.org to get involved and book your space for next year.